hansvanlin/Marstek-venus-A/README.md

 ### Force Mode:
 First switch on Force Mode\
-Select in the pull down menu one off the options eg:discharge\
+Select in the pull down menu one of the options eg:discharge\
 Then use the slider to which level it should discharge eg: 20% (For charge use 80-100%)

 ### Example with exported SOC and Power to domoticz: